EU AI Act Overview

 - Management of potential bias and data gaps

-- Ensuring relevance, representativeness, and accuracy
+- Ensuring relevance, representativeness and accuracy

 - Contextual consideration of usage